WisdomEnigma/Roombot/README.md

 # roombot

+        #!
+Wisdomenigma Inc launched First  Bit-Bazaar (Market) where artists , creators and followers all of them used bitcoin for transaction only.

     Hello Everyone, many people still used old tools that are not follow modern standards.
 In modern stancard everything upgrade, new experience come in your life.
 Just imagine your are iPhone user and do you still enjoy music stream without your iPhone.
 The answer is No.

     We are introducing roombot.
 This is project revolutionize everything around you...
 From Music streaming to development, Content to Marketing and security to automation.